 While there are a handful of countries that do not recognize DMCA regulations, Twitch is an American video live streaming service, meaning the rules still apply no matter what part of the world you are located in.

 Twitch allows you to play the following music on live streams and on-demand content:

 Twitch has an automated system in place to mute or delete content that is flagged as copyrighted material.
 This does not in any way mean that you have earned yourself a DMCA strike, nor does it mean you are safe from receiving one either.
 In addition, under Twitch’s policy, it specifically states that they will terminate a channel without notice if Twitch has deemed the channel in question to be a repeat infringer of DMCA.

 Royalty-Free Options for Twitch

-- OWN3D – Own3d.tv is primarily known for their wide variety of professional looking overlays, alerts, and panels for your stream, but did you know they also offer copyright-free music for your Twitch stream too?
+OWN3D is primarily known for its wide variety of professional-looking overlays, alerts, and panels for your stream, but did you know they also offer copyright-free music for your Twitch stream too?
 There are over 200 LoFi and Synthwave tracks available under “OWN3D Music” on Spotify, Apple Music, and YouTube, and it’s all free for you to use!